varon-fi/poc/README.md

 # Implement Rainbow DQN for solving Markov Decision Processes

+**THIS CODE IS FOR RESEARCH PURPOSES ONLY AND IS NOT TO BE USED FOR TRADING OR FINANCIAL ADVICE!**

 - Solve the example control task "Qbert"
 - Solve the example control task "Trading Bot"
 - Implements Rainbow Deep Q-Network algorithm: